Abandoned coronation of Edward VIII: Abdication

-The king's desire to marry an allegedly unsuitable woman was the public reason for the constitutional crisis that led to his abdication from the throne on 11 December 1936.
+The king's desire to marry a woman thought by many to be unsuitable was the public reason for the constitutional crisis that led to his abdication from the throne on 11 December 1936.
 While plans for the coronation went ahead for a different monarch, thousands of businesses were stuck with hundreds of thousands, if not millions, of pounds' worth of souvenirs and memorabilia with Edward's face or monogram on them.

 Disposing of memorabilia

 Coins

 Due to the brevity of his reign, both proof and circulation strikes of Edward VIII's coinage are extremely rare, and highly desired by numismatists.

 While silver coinage was not supposed to be issued until just before the coronation was to take place, the new brass three-penny bit was already being made for introduction early in January 1937, and the entire stock was melted down.
 The same was done for other coins in Commonwealth realms, although rumours of a Canadian dollar surviving persist.

 Fewer than a dozen Edward VIII proof sets are believed to have survived.

 A few gold sovereigns were released, and the Royal Mint has a collection of pattern designs for Edward's coinage.

-Four British possessions, British West Africa, British East Africa, Fiji, and New Guinea minted a total of seven low-denomination coins with his name, but no image.
+Four British possessions, British West Africa, British East Africa, Fiji, and New Guinea, minted a total of seven low-denomination coins with his name, but no image.
 Three Indian states, Jodhpur, Jaipur, and Kutch, each produced a coin with his name in the local scripts.

 Prior to the introduction of coinage for the reign, twelve coins were sent to vending machine manufacturers to enable calibration of their machines.
 They were never returned to the Royal Mint; six are held in private hands and are worth thousands of pounds.
 The other six are still missing.
-An example was put up for at auction in 2013, at an asking price of £30,000.
+In 2020, an Edward VIII sovereign was sold at auction for £1 million, the most auctioned for a British coin.
+The following March, a five pound gold coin surpassed the record by its sale at auction for $2,280,000.